tasict/homebridge-ewelink-sonoff/README.md

 This project was forked and based on the work of [homebridge-ewelink-max](https://github.com/howanghk/homebridge-ewelink).

-> I am looking for someone with a Sonoff fan device (iFan02 and/or iFan03) to help me test.
+> I am looking for someone with a Sonoff fan device (iFan02 and/or iFan03) or diffuser to help me test.
 If you have free time and are willing, please create an issue letting me know :)

 Thanks :)
 ## Documentation